-8.3 Planned absence
+9.3 Planned absence

 Attending a medical or dental appointment will be counted as authorised absence if the pupil's parent notifies the school in advance of the appointment.
-Pupils must attend school before or after their appointment.
+Pupils must attend school before or after their appointment unless the appointment is of significant distance from school (e.g. at a specialist hospital).
 Wherever possible, appointments should be arranged outside of school hours.